idling-mind/html2dash/README.md

 following.

 - For larger layouts, the python code becomes very long and hard to read.
+- Sometimes I get the html form of a class (like pandas dataframe), but I cannot easily display that in dash.
 - Cannot copy paste html code from examples on the web.
 - Cannot use tools like emmet to generate html code.